-A bike is given an immediate youthful appearance by replacing old grips or old bar tape with a new bar tape or grips brings about immediate youth to a bike.
-While this is undoubtedly true, it is essential not to ignore your other touchpoints too.
+A bike is given an immediate youthful appearance by replacing old grips or bar tape with new grips or bar tape.
+While this is undoubtedly true, it is essential not to ignore your other touchpoints.

-Bicycle seats can wear, and over time the foam and shell will lose the firmness, shape, and support they once offered.
-If your bicycle seat is collapsing in the middle, or there are significant creases in the cover where the foam once was, then it is likely time to get yourself a new perch.
+Bicycle seats can become worn, and the foam and shell lose their hardness, shape, and support over time.
+If the center of your bicycle seat is collapsing, or there are significant creases in the cover where the foam formerly was, it's probably time for a new perch.

-If you were always comfortable with your past saddle, then look for the closest replacement.
-Consider visiting your local bike shop store and asking to trial a selection.
+If you've always been happy with your previous saddle, look for a similar replacement.
+Consider going to your local bike shop and asking to try out a few options.

 It is a similar story for the pedals.
 These things spin more than that overly enthusiastic guy holding a sign on your street corner.

 Clip-in-type pedals have multiple moving parts that will not last forever.
 The surface of the pedal is something to consider, too.
 While most have become far more durable recently than some older pedals.

-As cleats wear out, you'll often find that their connection with the pedal becomes loose.
-You can sometimes find that it's hard to release your foot from the pedal or, conversely, that you pull your foot off the pedal accidentally.
-You want to avoid doing that, especially not in traffic, enough to cause problems engaging and disengaging.
-There is no set time as it depends on how much you ride, how often you walk on the cleats.
+When cleats wear out, the connection between the cleat and the pedal becomes slack.
+You may find it difficult to withdraw your foot from the pedal or, conversely, that you mistakenly pull your foot off the pedal.
+You don't want to do that, especially in traffic, because it might lead to problems engaging and disengaging.
+There is no specific time because it depends on how often you walk on the cleats and bike.